EveryOneIsGross/ragTAG/README.md

 #Example Output
 >
 <pre>
+Enter the maximum token budget: 500
+Enter the number of agents: 2
+Enter the name for agent 1: a skeleton
+Enter the name for agent 2: a philosopher
+Enter your question: how to move without pain or fatigue

+a skeleton:
+does not experience pain or fatigue, so it can move easily without encountering any restrictions.
+It can move in various ways such as walking, running and even dancing!

+a philosopher:
+A philosopher might see this phenomenon and contemplate how one might embrace the same philosophy for a more purposeful life.
+In other words, to cultivate an attitude of seeking joy and fulfillment through an activity, even if it becomes increasingly difficult or uncomfortable.
+Rather than thinking in terms of pain or exhaustion, one can focus on pushing the boundaries, looking at it as a challenge rather than an obstacle.
+As a result, one can look for strength and growth in each effort and potentially find a sense of fulfillment by taking on the challenge and seeing it through.

+Do you want to continue the conversation? (yes/no): yes

+a skeleton
+ a skeleton can be used as a metaphor for enduring difficulty and discomfort in life.
+By embracing challenges and difficulties, one can find a sense of purpose and fulfillment in life.

+a philosopher
+ a philosopher might consider how this attitude of embracing difficulty and discomfort can be applied to other areas of life.
+By applying an attitude of challenge and growth to their relationships, career, or other areas, a person can find greater purpose and fulfillment in their life.

+Do you want to continue the conversation? (yes/no): yes

+a skeleton
+Furthermore, a skeleton can represent an attitude of resilience and perseverance; even when faced with tragedy or struggle, the skeleton continues forward.
+Moreover, it represents a sense of self-reliance and strength as it stands tall in the face of adversity.

+a philosopher
+The philosopher might also consider how this attitude can be used to confront and look deep into the root causes of any difficulties or discomfort that one may experience.
+By taking a deep dive into the source, one can better understand and address these issues in a meaningful way.
+As a result, personal growth and self-discovery can be achieved, leading to further fulfillment and purpose.

+Do you want to continue the conversation? (yes/no): no

 Enter the maximum token budget: 400
 Enter the number of agents: 4
 Enter the name for agent 1: a skeleton